Primary Navigation Mobile

 Nissan’s engine range is quite limited.
 The Kuga, Sportage, Tucson and Tiguan are all available with plug-in hybrid powertrains, which gives them a bit of an edge for drivers trapped inside ultra-low emission zones.

-Plus, while we like Nissan’s E-Power hybrid system for its stellar fuel economy around town, it doesn’t seem to be any more fuel efficient than the mild hybrid models once you’re on faster roads.
-That makes it difficult to justify the added expense.
+Plus, while we like Nissan’s new E-Power hybrid system for its stellar fuel economy around town, it’s only slightly more fuel efficient than the mild hybrid models once you’re on faster roads.
 The high levels of road noise from the largest alloy wheels will also get on your nerves if you’re covering big motorway miles.